 From 2004-2018, under Levi’s leadership, Full Channel, an independent communications provider, successfully turned around a declining subscriber base while making highly successful forays into digital and high-definition television, TV Everywhere content streaming, fiber and microwave internet services, IP telephony and renewable energy solutions.
 This included the groundbreaking GreenLink® initiative: an innovative partnership to deliver broadband services via 100% local wind power.
 As a result of these efforts, industry trade publication Cablefax honored him and his team with a Top Ops Award.

-Levi is a private, instrument-rated, land and seaplane pilot.
-He enjoys sailing, amateur radio, photography and tinkering with his 1966 Mustang.
+Levi is a private, instrument-rated, land and seaplane pilot, licensed amateur radio operator and avid photographer.
+He also tinkers with his 1966 Mustang to keep it running.

 Ph.D. in Education, University of California, Santa Barbara

 M.A. in Education, University of California, Santa Barbara